Category: Homebirth

 -

-Pregnancy is often a woman’s first significant introduction to the healthcare system.
+Why is Informed decision-making for birth so important?
+Often, pregnancy is a woman’s or pregnant person’s first significant introduction to the healthcare system.
 Suddenly, you have to make all sorts of decisions for you, your baby and your family unit.
 You’ll be faced with difficult choices around your healthcare during your pregnancy and birth.
-Often you’ll be influenced by healthcare professionals, your family and friends, media, […]
+Often…

 -